-6.3.aa81.1.3 When Generated
+6.3.aa80.4.3 When Generated

-The primitive is generated by the SME at an AP to request the sending of a TXOP Response to another AP indicated by PeerMACAddress(#2197).
+The primitive is generated by the SME at an AP to request the sending of an HCCA TXOP Response to another AP indicated by PeerMACAddress(#2197).

-6.3.aa81.1.4 Effect of Receipt
+6.3.aa80.4.4 Effect of Receipt

-On receipt of this primitive, the MLME constructs a TXOP Response Public Action frame.
+On receipt of this primitive, the MLME constructs an HCCA TXOP Response Public Action frame if the Protected parameter is false, or constructs a Protected HCCA TXOP Response Protected Dual of Public Action frame if the Protected parameter is true.
 The AP then attempts to transmit this frame to the AP indicated by PeerMACAddress(#2197).

-6.3.aa81.2 MLME-TXOPRESPONSE.confirm

-6.3.aa81.2.1 Function

-This primitive reports the result of a request to send a TXOP Response.

-6.3.aa81.2.2 Semantics of the service primitive

-The primitive parameters are as follows:

-MLME-TXOPRESPONSE.confirm(

-ResultCode(#2198)

-)